-Mode-Division Multiplexing has grown remarkably over the last few years.
-MDM involves using the different modes of few- or multi-mode optical fibers as unique data channels such that the capacity of the optical fiber can be scaled.
-One of the key challenges with this approach is finding a practical way of actually exciting and separating the fiber modes.
+Space-Division Multiplexing has grown remarkably over the last few years.
+SDM typically involves using the different modes of few- or multi-mode optical fibres as unique data channels such that the capacity of the optical fibre can be scaled.
+One of the key challenges with this approach is finding a practical way of actually exciting and separating the fibre modes.

 The mode multiplexers developed by Modular Photonics overcome this challenge with market-leading performance.
-They can be used for Research & Teaching into mode-division multiplexing, fiber sensing and nonlinear optics.
+They can be used for Research & Teaching in space-division multiplexing, fibre sensing and nonlinear optics.

-The LPMUX series of multiplexers are based on integrated tapered mode couplers allowing for several standard single-mode inputs to be converted into the individual LP modes of a few- or multi-mode fiber.
-The LPMUX series of mode multiplexers allow for low loss, high mode-selectivity and ultra-wideband performance beyond the telecomm bands.
+The LPMUX series of multiplexers are based on integrated tapered mode couplers allowing for several standard single-mode inputs to be selectively converted into the individual LP modes of a few- or multi-mode fibre.
+The LPMUX series of mode multiplexers allow for low loss, high mode-selectivity and ultra-wideband performance beyond the telecommunications bands.
 The entry-level LPMUX3 multiplexer can be used for multiplexing or demultiplexing of the LP01, LP11a and LP11b modes.

-Modular Photonics products are assembled using industry standard alignment processes, allowing for reliable and low-loss connections for operation in telecoms environments.
+Modular Photonics products are assembled using industry standard alignment processes, allowing for reliable and low-loss connections for operation in telecomunications environments.

 Note: Devices operating within custom wavelength ranges can also be ordered (between 600 -1700 nm).